Skip Navigation

 Older woman using cell phone.

-Two doctors from The University of Kansas Health System discuss the smart way to use smartphone technology to detect skin cancer
+Check out the smart way to use smartphone technology to detect skin cancer

 Smartphones are quickly becoming America's pocket healthcare guides.
 We have apps for tracking calories, monitoring blood pressure, applying first aid, determining proper drug dosage and potential side effects – even detecting skin cancer.
 Yes, there's an app for that, too.